-Forillon offers visitors a multitude of activities to choose from: hiking, sea kayaking, stand up paddling (SUP), swimming at the beach or pool, tennis, cycling, scuba diving, whale-watching excursions, picnics and playgrounds for the whole family!
+Forillon offers visitors a multitude of activities to choose from: hiking, sea kayaking, stand-up paddle boarding (SUP), swimming at the beach or pool, tennis, cycling, scuba diving, whale-watching excursions, picnics and playgrounds for the whole family!

 The park offers semi-serviced and wilderness campsites as well as “ready-to-camp” (glamping) options.

 An interpretation program proposes activities during which you can learn about the park’s natural and historic heritage while having fun.
-The new Information and Discovery Centre will open in summer 2020.
+The Information and Discovery Centre will open in summer 2021.